bhargava-morampalli/Assembly-Cluster/README.md

 ## Introduction

-This repo contains a standalone Python script ([`dereplicator.py`](dereplicator.py)) to solve a problem I occasionally run into: dereplicating a group of bacterial genome assemblies.
+This repo contains a standalone Python script ([`dereplicator.py`](dereplicator.py)) to solve a problem we ran into while analysing a large public genome dataset for carbapenemases.
+I occasionally run into: dereplicating a group of bacterial genome assemblies.
 Dereplication means removing assemblies for which there are sufficiently close relatives, resulting in a smaller set where the assemblies are more unique.
+I adapted the style of the script from Ryan Wick's Assembly-Dereplicator (https://github.com/rrwick/Assembly-Dereplicator) and tried to make it work very similar to his script.
+While his script compares assemblies and finally outputs representative genomes into an output folder, this Python script takes in as input, genome assemblies in a folder, runs an All vs All mash pariwise distance estimation across all genomes and applies a distance threshold to group the assemblies into clusters and outputs the results of genomes and the cluster they belong to as a tab separated text file.

+This is to solve the problem of identifying potential outbreaks of a particular bacterial strain (ST) across different countries.
 As an example, imagine you have 10000 genome assemblies for a particular taxon and want to do some analysis on them, maybe building a pan genome.
 You know there is redundancy in this set because some of the genomes come from outbreaks and are nearly identical to each other.
 So instead of doing the analysis on all 10000 assemblies, you can dereplicate them to a smaller set (i.e. remove near-identical redundant genomes) so your analysis will be faster.